 Do I need to buy a new radio to hear WRTI's HD-2 channel on the radio?

 How can you buy an HD Radio?

 Since HD broadcasts are free and do not require a subscription (as Satellite Radio does), all that you have to do is purchase an HD Radio to enjoy it.
-The official HD Radio website can provide you with valuable information.
+Best Buy currently sells Insignia HD Tabletop radios - more information here.

 Why and when will traditional FM disappear?

 Traditional FM isn't going anywhere, at least not in the near future.
 And, if you choose not to get an HD radio, you will still be able to listen to WRTI on your radio.